 Social justice campaigner takes aim at ‘culture of entitlement, not enterprise’

-Quids in! editor Jeff Mitchell has hit out at big businesses complaining at tax rises and threatening while protecting profits to shareholders.
+Quids in! editor Jeff Mitchell has hit out at big businesses complaining at tax rises and threatening price hikes and entry-level staff cuts while protecting profits to shareholders.

 Jeff Mitchell made the following statement: “Judging from the media coverage following the budget, it seems the spirit of enterprise in the UK has been replaced by the spirit of entitlement.
 Household names like Tesco and Wetherspoons are reporting record profits while threatening to take more off hard-pressed members of the public.